dailybruin/dbLLM/README.md

 ### Step by Step Installation (if not doing Quick Installation)

 2. Install dependencies (recommended in a virtual environment).
-This project runs on Python version 3.9.6
+This project runs on (any) Python version 3.9
 ```
 pip install -q -U google-generativeai
 pip install langchain